 Today, the Rissman Kol Ami Collection includes the many art works and ritual objects displayed throughout the building and used by the congregation.
 Its mission is “to accept, collect and preserve objects of Jewish ceremonial art, articles of folklore, manuscripts and documents of historical value, in order to illustrate the biography and demography of the Jewish people from a spiritual and artistic point of view, reflecting the religious and cultural mode of life in the past and present.”

 The diverse collection encompasses works from the 18th century to modern times that come from many countries around the world.
-The collection consists of paintings, sculptures, prints, rare books and Judaic ritual objects such as menorahs, spice boxes, crowns, rimmonim (Torah finials), pointers, breast plates and a unique tik.
+The collection consists of paintings, sculptures, prints, rare books and Judaic ritual objects such as menorahs, spice boxes, crowns, rimonim (Torah finials), pointers, breast plates and a unique tik (Torah case).

-The museum features objects from the collection as well as visiting exhibits throughout the year.
+The gallery area features objects from the collection as well as visiting exhibits throughout the year.

-Visit the Rissman Kol Ami Collection and see some of its treasures.
+Visit the Rissman Kol Ami Collection exhibit space and see some of its treasures.